nextstrain/forecasts-ncov/README.md

 By default, the model config files used are `config/mlr-config.yaml` and `config/renewal-config.yaml`.
 Note the inputs and outputs for the models are overridden in the Snakemake pipeline to conform to the Snakemake input/output framework.

+### Clade and Lineage colours

+Model JSONs for `nextstrain_clades` do not include colour information themselves, this is set within the visualisation app config: `./viz/src/config.js`.

+Model JSONs for `pango_lineages` are post processed by `./scripts/modify-lineage-colours-and-order.py` which groups lineages by their associated nextstrain clade and uses a different colour scheme for each group to generate a map of colours.

+When new clades are added please modify both of the above files (and feel free to reorganise as desired).

 ### Environment variables

 No environment variables are required for open data.